-- (a) Voting The Class C Preferred Shareholders and the holders of the Class O Preferred Shares (the "Class O Preferred Shareholders") are not entitled to notice of or to attend or vote at meetings of the holders of common shares of the Fund.
-However, Class C Preferred Shareholders and Class O Preferred Shareholders are each entitled to one (1) vote for each applicable class of Preferred Shareholders, respectively, and at all meeting of shareholders required be convened pursuant to the OBCA. - (b) Redemption at the Option of the Holder The articles of the Fund provide that Class C Preferred Shareholders and Class O Preferred Shareholders each have the right to require the Fund to redeem all or part of the applicable class of Preferred Shares held by him, her or it at any time, provided that the redemption request will not result in a contravention of the OBCA or any other provision of the articles of the Fund, and further provided that, only in the case of the Class C Preferred Shareholders, the Class C Preferred Shares that are subject of a redemption request must have been issued and outstanding for at least twelve months (the "Holding Period").
-Redeeming Class C Preferred Shareholders and Class O Preferred Shareholders must give the Fund a minimum of 120 days' notice in writing delivered to the Fund's registered head office.
-Redemption will occur at a redemption price equal to 100% of the amount paid upon issuance of the applicable class of Preferred Shares redeemed together with all declared and unpaid dividends (the "Preferred Share Redemption Price"), less any redemption fees, charges or other amounts then payable by the holder of the applicable class of Preferred Shares.
+- (a) Voting The Class C Preferred Shareholders, the holders of Class D Preferred Shares (the "Class D Preferred Shareholders") and the holders of the Class O Preferred Shares (the "Class O Preferred Shareholders") are not entitled to notice of or to attend or vote at meetings of the holders of common shares of the Fund.
+However, Class C Preferred Shareholders, Class D Preferred Shareholders and Class O Preferred Shareholders are each entitled to one (1) vote for each applicable class of Preferred Share held at all meetings of Class C Preferred Shareholders, Class D Preferred Shareholders and Class O Preferred Shareholders, respectively, and at all meeting of shareholders required be convened pursuant to the OBCA. - (b) Redemption at the Option of the Holder The articles of the Fund provide that Class C Preferred Shareholders, Class D Preferred Shareholders and Class O Preferred Shareholders each have the right to require the Fund to redeem all or part of the applicable class of Preferred Shares held by him, her or it at any time, provided that the redemption request will not result in a contravention of the OBCA or any other provision of the articles of the Fund, and further provided that, only in the case of the Class C Preferred Shareholders and Class D Preferred Shareholders, the Class C Preferred Shares and Class D Preferred Shares, respectively, that are subject of a redemption request must have been issued and outstanding for at least twelve months (the "Holding Period").
+Redeeming Class C Preferred Shareholders, Class D Preferred Shareholders and Class O Preferred Shareholders must give the Fund a minimum of 120 days' notice in writing delivered to the Fund's registered head office.
+Redemption will occur at a redemption price equal to the lesser of the amount paid upon issuance of the respective Preferred Shares, and the Fair Value of the respective Preferred Shares, together with all declared and unpaid dividends (the "Preferred Share